Olutojohnson/Sunshot_Gyro_Correction_Module/readme.md

-## Sunshot Module
+## Sunshot Gyro Correction Module

+This module can be used to calibrate a gyro compass heading by use of solar observations.
 This Python script processes a dataset from an Excel file (Gyro_Sunshot.xlsx), which contains sun and gyro observations, and performs azimuth calculations based on the provided data.
 The output is a new Excel file (Sunshot_Output.xlsx) with calculated azimuth values and comparisons.

 ## Features